Budibase/website/content/blog/building-a-crud-app-with-budibase-and-next.js.md

 ## Budibase setup

-Open up your Budibase builder - if running Budibase locally this will be accessible at http://localhost:10000.
+Open up your Budibase builder - if running Budibase locally this will be accessible at: http://localhost:10000.
 You then need to create a new app, call the app “_sales_” - this is the app that we are going to use to configure a backend for our sales database.

 Once the app has been created we will set up a new Postgres datasource - the configuration should look something like below.